Xeeshan85/RAG-Summarizer/README.md

-# Enhanced RAG Document & News Summarizer
+# RAG Document & News Summarizer

 A comprehensive implementation of Retrieval-Augmented Generation (RAG) for document summarization with real-time news fetching and processing capabilities.
 The system combines semantic chunking, vector search, and automated news retrieval to keep you updated with the latest world news.